-This guide outlines the critical signs of a fentanyl overdose, the emergency steps to take, and the lifesaving role of naloxone.
-We also explore prevention strategies and resources for long-term recovery.
+This guide explains the common signs of a fentanyl overdose, the immediate steps to take in an emergency, and how naloxone can help reverse the effects of an overdose.
+It also outlines practical prevention strategies and available resources for ongoing treatment and recovery.

 Signs of a Fentanyl Overdose